 Who Can Buy Life Insurance Without a Medical Exam?

-Generally speaking, healthy adults between the ages of twenty-one and forty-five may be eligible to buy a term life insurance policy online.
-(Bestow can underwrite policies for individuals ages eighteen to sixty, for terms of ten to thirty years, if approved.)
+Generally speaking, healthy adults between the ages of 21 and 45 may be eligible to buy a term life insurance policy online.
+(Bestow can underwrite policies for individuals ages 1, for terms of 10 to 30 years in five-year increments, if approved.)

 No one will vet your yoga class attendance record or that marathon sticker on your Subaru's rear window.
 But if you are in overall good health, a no-medical-exam life insurance policy might be the right fit for you.